RuslanEyvazli/eduhome-aspnetcore-course/README.md

 <p>Password: Ruslan123@</p>

 You may face shortcoming on the site.
-It will be corrected if you report the above mentioned trend.
+It will be corrected if you report the above mentioned email.
 Thanks in advance.